s-Radu/Odin-Project-Bistro-Page/README.md

 ### Built With

-- Vanilla JavaScript - The web framework used
+- Vanilla JavaScript
-- Tailwind CSS - For styles
+- Tailwind CSS
 - Webpack - For bundling and optimization

 ---